pnoom/bc-search/docs/Architecture.md

 # TODO

-Design the actual interfaces so that we can produce static and dynamic UML diagrams.
+* Design the actual interfaces so that we can produce static and dynamic UML diagrams.
+* Create diagram of database schema, explain it (and ORM if necessary)